Many Singaporeans understand that it is important to get critical illness (CI) insurance to protect themselves against, well, critical illness.

 The best early critical illness insurance is Aviva My Early Critical Illness Plan II or Tokio Marine’s Early Cover, depending on whether you want to get covered for the most number of ECIs or have a higher sum assured, respectively.

 However, you can get multi-pay plans as well, which covers both ECI and CI.

 Read our guide on the best critical illness insurance in Singapore to help you understand better.

-I hope that this post clearly explains to you more about early critical illness insurance in Singapore, helped you determine if you should need one, and what you should consider when getting it.
+I hope this post explains more about early critical illness insurance in Singapore, helped you determine if you should need one, and what you should consider when getting it.

-However, do take note that information online only serves as a guideline for your financial planning.
+However, note that online information only serves as a guideline for your financial planning.